MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/wstring-convert-class.md

 ### <a name="remarks"></a>Açıklamalar

 Türü, bir dönüştürme durumunu temsil eden bir nesneyi tanımlar.
-Tür için `Codecvt::state_type`bir eş anlamlı.
+Tür `Codecvt::state_type` için bir eş anlamlı.

 ## <a name="to_bytes"></a>wstring_convert::to_bytes